 - Ironic Echo Cut: "I can't" used for Angel telling human Darla he won't turn her into a vampire, and Angelus telling vampire Darla he won't kill the baby.

-- Jack Bauer Interrogation Technique / Nothing Good Ever Happens In A Parking Garage: As Lindsey approaches his car in a parking garage, Angel wraps a cord around his throat and proceeds to throttle him.
+- Jack Bauer Interrogation Technique/Nothing Good Ever Happens In A Parking Garage: As Lindsey approaches his car in a parking garage, Angel wraps a cord around his throat and proceeds to throttle him.
 We can see that Lindsey has a cross hanging on a chain around his neck.
 (A fat lot of good that did, eh?)
-Angel allows a little slack into the cord so that Lindsey can croak out Darla's location.
-Which he would have done without the torture, but hey, Lindsey's the kind of guy who deserves to get choked in a parking garage).
+Angel allows a little slack into the cord so that Lindsey can croak out Darla's location (which he probably would have done without the torture, but hey, Lindsey's the kind of guy who deserves to get choked in a parking garage).